ajsnarr98/LinkNotes/backlog.md

 - editnote saving does not always update entry type?
 - empty entries get saved
 - preconditions: MarkdownEditText with empty list item at last line; press enter, empty list item not removed
+- Have multiple lines, where first line has no list.
+Select multiple lines with lists, indent.
+First (unselected) line gets list for some reason.